Using Verkada over Fiber

 Updated over a week ago

-In some situations, long fiber runs (>100m) are used to bring connectivity to remote locations.
-A media converter can convert the fiber to PoE at the end of the run, allowing a camera to be connected there.
+In some situations, long fiber runs (>328 ft [100m]) are used to bring connectivity to remote locations.
+A media converter can convert the fiber to Power over Ethernet (PoE) at the end of the run, allowing a camera to be connected there.

-If multiple cameras are to be connected at the end of the fiber-optic cable, another PoE switch with SFP uplink can be used to aggregate the devices.
+If multiple cameras are to be connected at the end of the fiber-optic cable, you can use another PoE switch with Small Form-factor Pluggable (SFP) uplink to aggregate the devices.

 • PoE injector or switch (if media converter doesn't have PoE out)